 Health Care is one of the largest industries in the country and is projected to continue to expand.
 Advances in technology and greater emphasis on cost-effectiveness have led to changes in the structure, organization and delivery of health care services.
 For example, while hospitals traditionally were the primary providers of acute care, advances in technology, along with cost controls, have shifted much care from inpatient settings to ambulatory or community based settings, nursing facilities and home health care settings.
 Three key health care industry trends are apparent in Oregon: (1) Technological advances and innovative practices will improve delivery of health care services and the high demand for health care workers will remain.
 (2) The shift from inpatient, institutionalized care to outpatient services and preventive care continues to move along the continuum as alternative, holistic approaches to health care develop.
 Unlike other states, Oregon spends more Medicaid dollars on home and community based services than on institutional care provided in nursing homes.
 (3) The greatest challenge to U.S. health care in the 21st century is the aging population of Baby Boomers who will require increased medical care and services.

-The Employment Department expects private health care employment to continue to grow 22% from 2014 to 2024, adding 39,500 jobs in Oregon.
+The Employment Department expects private health care and social assistance employment to continue to grow 20% from 2017 to 2027, adding 49,500 jobs in Oregon.
 Job opportunities within the health care industry are not limited to just traditional health care occupations.
 Health care institutions will need many accountants, personnel specialists, file clerks, secretaries, food service staff, housekeepers and others.
 Demand for workers not only depends on the needs of the population but also on how providers, hospitals, nursing homes, clinics, home health and others decide to use health workers in delivering care.
 Demographic pressures associated with an aging population are expected to both increase demand for health care services as well as the number of job openings from workers retiring.

 Complementary and Alternative Medicine